Danish Realm: Naming

 The Constitution of the Kingdom of Denmark refers to the state's territory as Danmarks Rige (Danish Realm), which means "The Realm of Denmark".

-The Danish term rigsfællesskabet, translated as "The unity of the Realm", the "commonwealth of the Realm", the "Danish Commonwealth" or the "United Kingdom of Denmark", refers to the constitutional status of the relationship between Denmark, the Faroe Islands, and Greenland.
+The Danish term rigsfællesskabet, translated as 'the unity of the Realm', the "commonwealth of the Realm", the "Danish Commonwealth" or the "United Kingdom of Denmark", refers to the constitutional status of the relationship between Denmark, the Faroe Islands, and Greenland.

 The name was used by Danish and Greenlandic authorities in the negotiations for home rule introduced in 1979, and has become popular since the beginning of the 1990s.
 The acts establishing the 1948 Faroese home rule and the 1979 Greenlandic home rule use the term rigsenheden instead.
 Jurist Frederik Harhoff argued in 1993 that rigsenheden should be replaced with rigsfællesskabet, as the former implies a common identity, while the latter implied a community of different identities.
 The use of the expression Rigsfællesskabet though can be traced back to at least 1908.

 Population and area

 Comparison map: Greenland, the Faroe Islands (enlarged) and Denmark (enlarged) differ significantly in size.
 The Danish Realm is spread far apart, across the North Atlantic Ocean and North Sea.

-Denmark's population is by far the largest of the three; 5.8 million people live in Denmark, and about 52,000 and 56,000 in the Faroe Islands and Greenland, respectively.
+Denmark's population is by far the largest of the three; just over six million people live in Denmark, and about 52,000 and 56,000 in the Faroe Islands and Greenland, respectively.
 In comparison, there are ten cities in Denmark with a population above 50,000 people.
 Denmark is populated by the Danes, the Faroe Islands by the Faroese, and Greenland by the Greenlandic Inuit.
 In both the Faroe Islands and Greenland, Danes make up 7.6% of the population, as of 2018.
-As of 2020, there are about 11,000 Faeroese-born and 17,000 Greenlandic-born people living in Denmark.
+As of 2020, there are about 11,000 Faroese-born and 17,000 Greenlandic-born people living in Denmark.

 With respect to area, Greenland is by far the largest, and makes up 98% of the realm.
 The entire kingdom has an area of 2.2 e6km2, and is according to The World Factbook the twelfth-largest country in the world, the same rank held by Greenland alone.
-Denmark alone has an area of about 43,000 km^{2}, and is no. 133 on that list.
+Denmark alone has an area of about 43,000km^{2}, and is no. 133 on that list.
 Denmark is situated in Northern Europe and is flat and arable; the Faroe Islands are in the Northern Atlantic and are rugged, with cliffs along the coast; while Greenland is in the North Atlantic and the Arctic, and is 79% covered in ice.
 Greenland is the most sparsely populated territory in the world, according to the World Bank.